ConnorWescott/trivia/README.md

 - Make a MacOS application that can be played without depending on the user's python environment
 - Allow the user to input a question number to start on

+	- Turn "PlayTrivia" function into a class.
+The internal functions will become methods.
+Counter, seconds, questionOrder, ... will become a class attribute

 ---

 ### DONE: